Weathering Sandstorms, Iraqis Grit Teeth And Battle On - UrduPoint

 "The more intense the storms get -- the more storm days you have, as it has been the case in recent weeks -- the more cases of choking there will be," said the chief resident at al-Kindy hospital.

-"The majority of patients suffer from chronic diseases, such as asthma or allergic bronchitis, the majority are elderly." - 'You suffocate' - Oil-rich Iraq is ranked one of the five countries most vulnerable to the impacts of climate change and desertification, a key factor driving the sandstorms.
+"The majority of patients suffer from chronic diseases, such as asthma or allergic bronchitis, the majority are elderly."
+Oil-rich Iraq is ranked one of the five countries most vulnerable to the impacts of climate change and desertification, a key factor driving the sandstorms.

 Over the next two decades, it can expect 272 dusty days per year, and this is projected to surpass the 300-day mark by mid-century, said an environment ministry official.